headforwards-spd/headforwards-website/src/pages/info-pages/how-can-councils-improve-digital-literacy-–-for-employees-and-citizens.md

 bannerImage: /uploads/headforwards-14.jpg
 title: How can councils improve digital literacy – for employees and citizens?
 summary:
-  text: >
+  text: As councils adopt new software and processes to improve operations,
-    Many councils are starting to adopt advanced business intelligence, detailed reporting, customer experience solutions, and other tech-based approaches to improve citizen services and help employees work more effectively.
-But for these projects to be successful, councils need to ensure their people have the right level of digital literacy to make the most of the new systems and solutions.
+    digital literacy and change management are becoming vital for success.
   image: /uploads/headforwards-14.jpg
 author: 8d241049-6ed4-45ff-aaf8-488d06871310
 publishedDate: 2021-01-13T11:06:40.662Z